 The average non-supervisory warehouse employee worked 40.9 hours weekly and made $17.61 per hour.
 This math doesn’t include the cost of health insurance, short- and long-term disability insurance, vacation, overtime, and other costs associated with employing workers.

-7. In 2016, there were 5 workplace injuries for every 100 full-time workers in the warehouse/storage industry.
+12. In 2020, there were approximately 5 workplace injuries for every 100 full-time workers in the warehouse/storage industry.
 (Source)

 Warehousing and storage involve a lot of moving pieces, often with the use of heavy machinery.
 Humans, being humans, sometimes make mistakes due to distraction, exhaustion, negligence, etc. Automation is seen by many operations as a means of reducing this rate of injury by removing the human element from the most dangerous of processes.

 13. The warehouse and transportation industry sees costs in excess of $84 billion per week due to serious, non-fatal injuries.
 (Source)